YugT28/SCOODEN_AWS/README.md

 # SCOODEN_AWS
-I keep notes of aws here related to project
+I keep notes of AWS related to project